garrandall/popular-music-data/tracks/i-hear-a-symphony-the-supremes.md

 A thousand violins fill the air, now, baby, baby
 Don't let this moment end
 Keep standing close to me
-Ooh, so close to me, baby, baby, baby, baby
+Oh, so close to me, baby, baby, baby, baby
 I hear a symphony
 A tender melody